walterdejong/synctool/doc/chapter1.md

   practices as an add-on tool, specifically to do configuration file management.
-It does not interfere with other things and does not need much either: It is written in the Python language, and it uses the power of `rsync` and to distribute and check the consistency of files.
+It does not interfere with other things and does not need much either: It is written in the Python language, and it uses the power of `rsync` and `ssh` to distribute files.

 * It is possible to use synctool in the style that suits you best: Warn you whenever things are out of 'sync' or do automated repairs of deviations.
-  It is even possible to manage some files with synctool and leave other files to other mechanisms &mdash; what is not represented in the synctool repository is not managed by it.
+  It is even possible to manage some files with synctool and leave other files to other mechanisms -- what is not represented in the synctool repository is not managed by it.

 * Although synctool has many command-line options, its set of core functions